dragonprojects/dragonprojects/branding.md

 Secondary: Royal Blue (#004D80)

 ## Fonts
-Dragon Projects uses [LEMON MILK Pro FTR](https://marsnev.com/?product=lemon-milk-pro-ftr) for most texts on the web.
-It may adapt its font to blend in with the ecosystem of different platforms like iOS and Android.
+Dragon Projects uses the [LEMON MILK Pro FTR](https://marsnev.com/?product=lemon-milk-pro-ftr) where applicable.
+It may adapt its font to blend in with the ecosystem of different platforms.

 ## Referencing